 For avid hunters, there’s more to life than a hunting season: it’s just a matter of shifting into another stride.
 Rest, preparation, and discovery are valuable off-season periods.
-It’s a chance to fine-tune skills and find ways to use and manage resources while, at the same time, discovering new adventures, all in the service of maintaining that connection with the great outdoors.
-Whether tackling which new hobby to explore, or just how to maintain gear year-round, hunters strive for ways to stay engaged beyond hunting season.
+It’s a chance to fine-tune skills, find ways to use and manage resources, and discover new adventures.

 1. Gear Inspection and Maintenance